StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-everything-i-know-about-reviewing-code.md

 But how should you express yourself?

 Let's be honest, people skills are not rampant in this industry.
 Computers don't care how you express your thoughts to them, but people do, and software development is a team sport.
 Whenever you find something that's not quite right, please, try to express your thoughts politely.

+"This is wrong because..." `CTRL+A DEL` "Have you considered...".
+What's the difference between these two?
+One may upset some people, the other is less likely to do so.
+One is a critic, the other one a suggestion.

 Sometimes niceties run short, and you may have to tell people that what they are doing is not good, but being right is not a good reason for being nasty.